MyArtGallery

 Homepage of Aboriginal Dreamings Gallery

-A second venue, Artworld ADG, is located in Canberra City at the corner of Gordon Street and London Circuit, accessible via Gate 4 at 1 Gordon Street.
-The city gallery opens on Sundays from 9am to 11am and by appointment, bringing Indigenous art into the heart of Canberra's urban precinct.
-Both locations are closed on Australian public holidays, including New Year's Day, Canberra Day, Easter, Anzac Day, Christmas Day, and Boxing Day.
-Whether visiting the leafy suburban setting of Gold Creek or the accessible city location, art enthusiasts can experience authentic Aboriginal and Torres Strait Islander creativity at either venue.
+There's also Artworld ADG in Canberra City, at the corner of Gordon Street and London Circuit (get in through Gate 4 at 1 Gordon Street).
+That one opens Sundays from 9am to 11am and takes appointments too, so Indigenous art's pretty accessible if you're in the middle of town.
+Both places close on Australian public holidays: New Year's Day, Canberra Day, Easter, Anzac Day, Christmas Day, and Boxing Day.

 Supporting Indigenous Artists and Cultural Integrity